East Malling to Maidstone Walk

 • Turn right onto the riverside path on the north bank of the Medway.
 Follow it for 3 km, past Barming Bridge and on to East Farleigh.
 Unless you decide to stay on the towpath for the start of the next section, go out onto Farleigh Lane between the station and the medieval bridge.

-1. To head for Maidstone go over a stile on the right onto a broad strip of grassland dotted with trees, part of a long linear area designated as the Maidstone Millennium River Park?.
+1. After crossing the river go over a stile on the right onto a broad strip of grassland dotted with trees, part of a long linear area designated as the Maidstone Millennium River Park?.
 On this 2 km stretch there are occasional gates to negotiate and wooden footbridges to take you across side streams.
 Eventually you go straight across a track at Barming Bridge?.

 2. Continue alongside the river on the signposted Medway Towpath?.
 In 750m you can see East Farleigh church directly ahead on the far bank as the river curves round to the left.
 The path goes past caravan sites and a raised footbridge takes you across the entrance to a small marina as you approach the medieval East Farleigh Bridge?.

-• For variety the suggested route leaves the river for the next 2 km but you could simply remain on the towpath, going under a low arch in the bridge and past the refurbished East Farleigh Lock?.
+• If you remain on the towpath you would go under a low arch in the bridge and past the refurbished East Farleigh Lock?.
 There are gardens sloping down to the river on the opposite bank, then a long stretch of woodland before the main route rejoins from a byway on the left.
-If you take this short cut (saving 200m) resume the directions at [?] in §H.
+If you take this short cut (saving 200m) resume the directions at [?] in §I.

-3. For the suggested route, leave the towpath 60m before the bridge, where there is a gap in the fence with a large sign advertising a nearby pub.
-Go up a few steps and follow a series of FOOTPATH► signs to go out between converted buildings to a road (Farleigh Lane).
+4. For the suggested route go up a few steps and follow a series of FOOTPATH► signs to go out between converted buildings to a road (Farleigh Lane).
 Turn left onto the road, towards a level crossing between the two platforms of East Farleigh station.

-• If you want to curtail the walk, trains to Paddock Wood leave from Platform 1, on the right.
+• If you are finishing the walk here, trains to Paddock Wood leave from Platform 1, on the right.
 For trains to Maidstone and Strood from Platform 2, cross the tracks and turn left (or use the footbridge).
 If you have a long wait, The Victory pub is just up the road.

 • Go over the level crossing and turn right onto a footpath opposite The Victory pub.
 Follow it past The Oast and then fork right onto a footpath heading north-east.
 At the end take the byway on the right to return to the riverside path.
 Continue along the towpath to a new pedestrian footbridge by the Lockmeadow Entertainment Centre in Maidstone.